 Now labelled a ‘bully,’ he was challenged by new signing and former UFC champion, Ken Shamrock.
 Vader and Shamrock fought in a “No Holds Barred” match at In Your House 15 on May 11, in which Shamrock broke Vader’s nose.
 Vader lost the match by submission and due to the injury, could not take his place in the King of the Ring tournament on June 8.
 At In Your House 16, Vader lost to The Undertaker for the WWF Championship, and then turned babyface the following night on RAW, when he stood up for the United States against the pro-Canadian Hart Foundation.

 His last feud in the company was with Kane, who hit Vader with a wrench and beat him at No Way Out in Texas: In Your House on February 15, 1998.
-After a two month hiatus, Vader returned to go after Kane during his Inferno match with The Undertaker, which led to a mask versus mask match at Over the Edge on May 31.
+After a two month hiatus, Vader returned to go after Kane during his ‘inferno’ match with The Undertaker, which led to a ‘mask versus mask’ match at Over the Edge on May 31.
 Vader missed his moonsault, and moments later was Tombstoned and pinned.

-After his exit from the WWF, Vader worked for All Japan Pro Wrestling.
-Vader formed a tag team with Stan Hansen and they made it to the final of the Real World Tag League (November 14-December 5), where they lost the penultimate match to Kenta Kobashi and Jun Akiyama.
+After his exit from the WWF, Vader worked for All Japan.
+He formed a tag team with Stan Hansen and they made it to the final of the Real World Tag League (November 14-December 5), where they lost the penultimate match to Kenta Kobashi and Jun Akiyama.
 On March 6, 1999, he won the vacant Triple-Crown Title when he defeated Akira Taue and held it until May 2, when he was pinned by Mitsuharu Misawa.
 He regained the belt on October 31, before dropping it to Kobashi.

 On June 11, 2012, Vader made an appearance on WWE RAW and defeated Heath Slater, and then prevented Slater from leaving during his match against Lita on July 23 (the 1000th episode of RAW).
 Vader inducted Stan Hansen into the 2016 WWE Hall of Fame on April 2 in Dallas, Texas.

 In November 2016, heart specialists told Vader he had less than two years left to live; Vader continued to take bookings in Japan, and suffered a scare when he collapsed during a match on Dradition’s show on April 20, 2017, but walked backstage unassisted.
 His final match was on an independent show (WrestleJam V) in Ringgold, Georgia on May 25, 2017, where he defeated “The Ironman.”
-Vader passed away on June 18, 2018 after a month-long stay in hospital with pneumonia – he was 63.
+Vader passed away on June 18, 2018 after a month-long stay in hospital with pneumonia, where he was comforted by his old rival and friend, Sting, at the age of 63.